 During the next 27 years, I finished my degree in set design for theater, met my husband, got married, taught preschool, had a baby, homeschooled that baby, and wrote.
 I wrote short stories, essays, magazine articles (Some of them were even published.), and I penned a monthly column in the local newspaper called “People in My Neighborhood.”
 Every few years I would take out the lizard story, rewrite it, and send it off on submission.
 I collected the rejections in a shoe box.

 Finally, when my baby was grown, I dusted off the lizard story, rewrote it (again), entered it in a contest, and won!

 From then on, I was determined to become a published author.
 I wrote new stories.
 I joined a critique group.
 I took classes.
 I started a book club dedicated to reading picture books.
 I found mentors, teachers, and writing friends who cheered me on every step of the way.
 Finally, in 2016, I met my first agent and in 2018 she sold my first book.
 The Great Stink: How Joseph Bazalgette Solved London’s Poop Pollution Problem was illustrated by Nancy Carpenter and came out on August 31, 2021.
-The following year, it received a Robert F. Sibert Informational Book Honor Award from the Association of Library Services to Children.
+The following year, it received a Golden Kite Award from the Society of Children’s Book Writers and Illustrators and a Robert F. Sibert Informational Book Honor Award from the Association of Library Services to Children.
 An honor indeed!

 I’m represented by Lori Steel of Red Fox Literary